 While the cities with the highest crimes have Democrat mayors, studies show little correlation between party affiliations and crime.

-Based on the number of crimes per 10,000 residents, the top ten cities are Memphis (Tenn.), St. Louis, Detroit, Baltimore, Springfield, Little Rock., Stockton (Calif.), Cleveland, St. Bernardino, and Oakland (Calif.).
+Based on the number of crimes per 10,000 residents, the top 10 cities were Memphis (Tenn.), St. Louis, Detroit, Baltimore, Springfield, Little Rock., Stockton (Calif.), Cleveland, St. Bernardino, and Oakland (Calif.).
 All the mayors of the cities with the highest overall violent crimes are Democrats.
 The cities with the most violent crime per capita have Democrat mayors except Springfield, which has an independent mayor.

-Some of these include Chicago, Philadelphia, Oakland, Los Angeles, Atlanta, Nashville, the NYT report highlighted.
+Some of these include Chicago, Philadelphia, Oakland, Los Angeles, Atlanta, and Nashville, the NYT report highlighted.
 The data was compiled from multiple sources, including the police departments of cities.
 A BBC report explained how the pandemic could have contributed to the rise in murders.
-The mayor of Chicago attributed the rise in murders to a storm created by the coronavirus.
+The mayor of Chicago attributed the rise in murders to the coronavirus.
 The mayor of New York says the spike has been caused by a horrible dislocation caused by the pandemic.

 The ranking of cities based on the FBI crime data does not portray a realistic picture of the density of criminal activities in the region because of the varied demographic and cultural factors that are at play in each city.
-The FBI itself explicitly warns against this type of ranking and says that each year when crime in the United States is published, some entities use the figures to compile rankings of cities and counties.
+The FBI itself explicitly warns against this type of ranking and says that each year when Crime in the United States is published, some entities use the figures to compile rankings of cities and counties.
 These rough rankings provide no insight into the numerous variables that mold crime in a particular town, city, county, state, tribal area, or region.